bluer1211/redmine-testcase-management/README.md

 * test case: Bulk update for listed test case executions is not supported
 * test case executions: Context menu operation for listed test case executions supports only editing test case execution, changing user, changing result and deleting test case executions.
 * test case executions: Bulk update for listed test case executions supports only changing user, changing execution date.
+* Not only "View issues" permission, "Add issues", "Edit Issues", "Delete Issues" permissions were also required for each adding/editing/deleting actions in testcase management.
+  In the future, this restriction will be changed to require only "View issues" about issue permission.
+(Delegate permission control in plugin's side)

 ## Tests